 7. A Short History Of Nearly Everything by Bill Bryson

 Even if you don’t necessarily need to know, in your day-to-day life, the origins of our universe and everything in it… it can’t hurt to have some idea, can it?
 A Short History Of Nearly Everything will give you the beginner’s guide to answering some of the big scientific questions of our time.
 Bonus: it’s all written in a highly accessible, folksy style that lets the mind-boggling facts speak for themselves without bogging you down in academic jargon.
-Read my full review here.
+Read my full review of A Short History Of Nearly Everything here.

 8. Mrs Dalloway by Virginia Woolf